 For more information regarding application to the CEHHS certificate programs, please visit the CEHHS Graduate Certificate Programs webpage.

 Degree Seeking Students

 Students already enrolled in a graduate degree program at UM-Dearborn may declare a CECS graduate certificate to supplement their primary field of study or area of expertise.
-Students must complete at least 6 credit hours in their graduate degree program before applying to a certificate program.
-In order to declare a certificate, students must fill out a Declaration of Certificate Form and return it to Extended Learning & Outreach located in room 2000 Professional Education Center (PEC).
+In order to declare a certificate, students must fill out a Declaration of Certificate Form.

 Non-Degree Seeking Students

 Students may also pursue a graduate certificate as a non-degree seeking student.
-Students pursuing this option should complete the appropriate Certificate Program application (accessed via the non-degree application online).
+Students pursuing this option should complete the appropriate Certificate Program application.

 For more information regarding application to the CECS certificate programs, please visit the CECS Graduate Certificate Programs webpage.